-There is only one verse in the entire Bible which disallows a woman from teaching a man – 1 Timothy 2:12.
-Some Christians see this single verse as comprehensively declaring a universal and permanent ban on every woman teaching any man.
+There is only one verse in the entire Bible which disallows a woman from teaching a man—1 Timothy 2:12.
+Some Christians see this verse as comprehensively declaring a universal and permanent ban on every woman teaching any man.
 However other verses in scripture indicate that there is nothing wrong with a godly woman teaching a man.
-Acts 18:26.
-This verse in Acts gives the Biblical example of Priscilla who, along with her husband Aquila, explained the doctrine of Christian baptism to Apollos.
-Some people, trying to justify their stance against women teachers and leaders, try to explain away the significance of this verse.
+Acts 18:26 is one such verse.
+Acts 18:26 tells us that Priscilla, along with her husband Aquila, explained theology or, more precisely, the doctrine of Christian baptism, to a man named Apollos.

-This article will briefly look at who Priscilla and Aquila were; and it will explore the meaning of the Greek word for “explain” used in the statement: “they [Priscilla and Aquila] . . . explained to him [Apollos] the Way of God more accurately” (Acts 18:24-26, NASB).
-This article will also answer the question: Did Priscilla, a woman, teach Apollos, a man?
+This article will briefly look at who Priscilla and Aquila were, and it will explore the meaning of the Greek word for “explain” used in the statement: “they [Priscilla and Aquila] . . . explained to [Apollos] the Way of God more accurately” (Acts 18:24-26, NASB).
+This article will answer the question, Did Priscilla, a woman, teach Apollos, a man?

 Priscilla (or Prisca) and Aquila are mentioned by name six times in the Greek New Testament.
 They are always mentioned together, and, significantly, in four of those occurrences, Priscilla’s name is mentioned first.
-This unconventional order of the wife’s name before her husband’s may be an indication that Priscilla’s ministry was more prominent than Aquila’s.
-[I have included all verses which speak about Priscilla and Aquila in endnote 2 below.]
+This unconventional order of the wife’s name before her husband’s may be an indication that Priscilla’s ministry ability was more prominent than Aquila’s.
+[I have included all verses which mention Priscilla and Aquila in endnote 2 below.]

 Priscilla and her husband, Aquila, were devoted friends and ministry colleagues of Paul.
-At some point they even risked their lives for Paul’s sake (Rom 16:3-5).
+At some point, or perhaps several times, they even risked their lives for Paul’s sake (Rom.
+16:3-5).

 Paul first met Priscilla and Aquila when he went to Corinth as part of his second missionary journey.
 Priscilla and Aquila had just arrived in Corinth from Rome in around 49 AD.
-Paul then spent eighteen months working together with them in Corinth (Acts 18:1-3,11,18); and they became firm friends.
-After Corinth, Priscilla, Aquila and Paul travelled together to Ephesus (Acts 18:18).
-Paul had confidence in the abilities of both Priscilla and Aquila as church leaders, and he left them in Ephesus to lead a church that met in their house (1 Cor 16:19).
+Paul then spent eighteen months living and working together with them (Acts 18:1-3, 11, 18).
+After Corinth, Priscilla, Aquila, and Paul travelled together to Ephesus (Acts 18:18).
+Paul had confidence in the abilities of both Priscilla and Aquila as church leaders, and he left them in Ephesus to lead a church that met in their house (1 Cor.
+16:19).
 It was while Priscilla and Aquila were leading a church at Ephesus that they met Apollos.

 Priscilla, Aquila and Apollos

-Despite Apollos’ notable credentials, something was lacking in his theology.
-Apollos was ignorant of Christian baptism.
-Priscilla and Aquila recognised this lack, and as leaders of the local church, they took Apollos aside and explained to him “The Way”, that is, the Christian faith, more accurately.
+Despite Apollos’ notable credentials, something was lacking in his teaching.
+He was ignorant of Christian baptism.
+Priscilla and Aquila recognised this lack and, as leaders of the local church, they took Apollos aside, possibly into their home, and explained to him “the Way of God”, that is, theology, more accurately.

 The verb “explain” is plural in the Greek indicating that both Priscilla and Aquila were involved.
-However, the fact that Priscilla’s name is listed first, before her husband’s in Acts 18:26, seems to indicate that Priscilla was more active in giving the explanation than Aquila.
+However, the fact that Priscilla’s name is listed first, before her husband’s in Acts 18:26, seems to indicate that Priscilla was the more active one in giving the explanation.

-Many different verbs are commonly used in the New Testament in the context of someone communicating aspects of the gospel message and the Christian faith.
-Much of this type of communication would include some degree of teaching and instruction.
+Many different verbs are commonly used in the New Testament in the context of someone communicating aspects of the gospel message and Christian faith.
+And much of this communication would have included a degree of teaching and instruction.

 Some people quibble about the meaning of the word “explain” (ektithēmi) used in Acts 18:26.
 They claim that it does not mean “teach”.
 Didaskō is the Greek word usually translated as “teach” or “instruct”.
-BDAG (p241) defines didaskō as “(1) to tell someone what to do, tell, instruct; . . . and (2) to provide instruction in a formal or informal setting, teach.”
+BDAG (p.241) defines didaskō as “(1) to tell someone what to do, tell, instruct; . . . and (2) to provide instruction in a formal or informal setting, teach.”
 Apollos is himself described as someone who was “speaking (laleō) and teaching (didaskō)” about Jesus (Acts 18:25).

-In chapter 19 of Acts – the chapter following the passage about Priscilla and Aquila’s “explaining” – Luke writes about Paul’s three month speaking ministry in the synagogue at Ephesus.
-Luke uses the cognates of three different verbs in reference to Paul’s speaking about the Kingdom of God: (1) parrēsiazomai-speak boldly/freely, (2) dialegomai-discuss/reason and (3) peithō-persuade (Acts 19:8-9).
-Luke does not specifically use the word teach-didaskō here, and yet there can be no doubt that during those three months at Ephesus Paul did in fact teach.
-He taught using discussion, reasoning and persuasion.
+In chapter 19 of Acts (the chapter immediately following the passage about Priscilla and Aquila’s “explaining”) Luke writes about Paul’s three month speaking ministry in the synagogue at Ephesus.
+Luke uses the cognates of three different verbs in reference to Paul’s speaking about the Kingdom of God: (1) parrēsiazomai–speak boldly or freely, (2) dialegomai–discuss or reason, and (3) peithō–persuade (Acts 19:8-9).
+Luke does not use the word “teach” (didaskō) here, and yet there can be no doubt that, during those three months at Ephesus, Paul did in fact teach.
+He taught boldly with reasoning and with persuasion.

 It is unreasonable to suggest that Paul’s ministry in Acts 19:8-9 did not include teaching simply because Luke did not use the word didaskō.
 It is equally unreasonable to suggest that Priscilla and Aquila’s explanation to Apollos did not include teaching just because Luke did not use the word didaskō.
-Priscilla and Aquila did in fact teach Christian doctrine to Apollos.
-This becomes clear when you look at the meaning of “explain” (epitithēmi) and the circumstances where Luke uses it elsewhere in Acts.
+Priscilla and Aquila did, in fact, teach Apollos.
+This becomes clearer when we look at the meaning of “explain” (ektithēmi) and at the circumstances where Luke uses the word elsewhere in Acts.

 Luke is the only New Testament author to use the Greek word ektithēmi.
 He uses it four times, and only in the book of Acts.
 There are two basic meanings for the word ektithēmi.
 In its most literal sense it means to “place outside” or “expose”.
-In this sense, BDAG (p310) gives the first definition of ektithēmi as “withdraw support or protection from”.
-Luke uses the word in this sense in Acts 7:21 where he recounts Stephen speaking about the baby Moses who was placed outside and left exposed on the Nile.
+With this sense, BDAG (p.310) gives the definition of ektithēmi as “withdraw support or protection from”.
+Luke uses the word with this sense in Acts 7:21 where he recounts Stephen speaking about the baby Moses who was placed outside and left exposed on the Nile.

-In a more metaphorical sense, ektithēmi means “to put forth, declare, explain”.
-(Perschbacher 1990:131) In this sense, BDAG (p310) gives the second definition of ektithēmi as “to convey information by careful elaboration”.
+Ektithēmi also means “to put forth, declare, explain”.
+(Perschbacher 1990:131) With this sense, BDAG (p.310) gives the definition of ektithēmi as “to convey information by careful elaboration”.
 This sounds a lot like teaching to me.
-Luke uses the word in this sense three times in Acts: of Peter in Acts 11:4, of Priscilla and Aquila in Acts 18:26, and of Paul in Acts 28:23.
+Luke uses the word with this sense three times in Acts: in Acts 11:4 of Peter’s teaching, in Acts 18:26 of Priscilla and Aquila’s, and in Acts 28:23 of Paul’s.
 It is important to note that there is nothing at all trivial in these three instances where “explain” (ektithēmi) is used.

 Peter’s Explaining in Acts 11:4

 But Peter began and explained it to them point by point, saying . . .
-Acts 11:4 (NIV, my emphasis)
+Acts 11:4 (NIV, underline added.)

 In Acts chapter 10, we read that the very first gentiles had become Christians and were baptised through Peter’s ministry.
 The apostles and brothers in Judea were disturbed by this turn of events and when Peter went to Jerusalem they “took issue with him” (Acts 11:3 NIV).
-Peter responds to their criticism, and in Acts 11:5-17 he explains (ektithēmi) the remarkable events that he had personally been involved with, “point by point” (NIV), or ”in an orderly sequence” (NASB).
+Peter responds to their criticism, and in Acts 11:5-17 he explains (ektithēmi) the remarkable events “point by point” (NIV), or “in an orderly sequence” (NASB).
 Peter does not merely relate his recent experiences, he persuasively presents his own conclusion (Acts 11:17-18).
 Peter’s speech about the inclusion of the gentiles in God’s plan for salvation was a huge turning point for the Christian church which up to that point was completely Jewish.
-And Luke uses the word ektithēmi in this context.
+Luke uses the word ektithēmi in this context.

 Paul’s Explaining in Acts 28:23

-In Luke’s final use of the word ektithēmi occurs in a passage where we read that Paul was explaining, testifying and trying to persuade many people about Jesus using the Old Testament scriptures.
-While Luke again does not use the word didaskō in this passage, we can see that Paul was in fact teaching his visitors about Jesus.
+Luke’s final use of the word ektithēmi occurs in a passage where we read that Paul was explaining, testifying, and trying to persuade many people about Jesus using Old Testament scripture.
+While Luke does not use the word didaskō in this passage, we can see that Paul was, in fact, teaching his visitors about Jesus.

 An Objection to Priscilla “Teaching”